anibalsierram/DustProperties/README.md

 - Additional packages: <a href='https://pypi.org/project/numpy/'>numpy</a>, <a href='https://pypi.org/project/scipy/'>scipy</a>, <a href='https://pypi.org/project/emcee/'>emcee</a>, <a href='https://pypi.org/project/corner/'>corner</a> <br/>
 - Download the opacity files ricci_compact.npz, default_opacities.npz, available at the DSHARP opacity reposity <a href='https://github.com/birnstiel/dsharp_opac/tree/master/dsharp_opac/data' target="_blank"> Here</a> <br/>
 - Clone the main.py, Utils.py, properties_LkCa15.py files in this repository and put them in the same directory as the opacity files. <br/>
 - The radial profiles in two or more bands.
 A single ascii file with the following columns: Radius, Intensity1, Intensity2, ...., IntensityN, Error Intensity1, Error Intensity2, ...
-Error Intensity N. Make sure that the intensities are arrange from the highest frequency Intensity1, to the lowest frequency Intensity N<br/>
+Error Intensity N. Make sure that the intensities are arranged from the highest frequency Intensity1, to the lowest frequency Intensity N<br/>

 <h3>How it works?</h3>